 General Responsibility.
 All members of the University community have a general responsibility to contribute in a positive way to a University environment that is free of unlawful discrimination.
-Beyond this, supervisors and administrators have a special measure of responsibility.
-If they become aware of conduct involving possible unlawful discrimination in their respective units, whether or not a complaint or grievance is filed, immediate steps must be taken to deal with the matter appropriately.
-The officials identified below should be consulted for assistance.
-Supervisors and administrators are also responsible for educating and sensitizing employees in their units about this issue.
+Beyond this, managers or administrators who have overall responsibility for the daily operations of an academic, support, or operational unit, designated in this policy as "responsible employees," have a special measure of responsibility.
+If they become aware of conduct involving possible unlawful discrimination in their respective units or elsewhere, whether from the complaining party or some other source and whether or not a complaint or grievance is filed, they must take immediate steps to deal with the matter appropriately.
+This includes advising the complaining party about the responsible employee's duty to report the conduct to the appropriate receiving official identified below and informing the complaining party about confidentiality issues.
+The receiving supervisors and administrators at all levels are responsible for educating and sensitizing employees in their units about the University's policies and procedures regarding unlawful discrimination.